humangasour/dynamic-qr/docs/database-schema.md

 - Users can only access QR codes from their organizations
 - Public read access for active QR codes (redirect service)

+**Notes**:

+- When QR assets are generated, their storage paths are persisted on the row via `svg_path` and `png_path`.
+- Public asset URLs are derived from these paths via Supabase Storage `getPublicUrl`.

 ### 5. QR Versions (`public.qr_versions`)